-Kaley Cuoco Enjoys Her Bachelorette Party Filled With Pink Balloons & Plenty Of Britney Spears
+Kaley Cuoco Enjoys Her Bachelorette Party Filled With Pink Balloons And Plenty Of Britney Spears

-Kaley Cuoco is pretty in pink—even when she’s not wearing it.
+Kaley Cuoco is pretty in pink — even when she’s not wearing it.
 The Big Bang Theory star, who is set to tie the knot with fiancé Karl Cook, celebrated her upcoming wedding with a co-ed bachelorette party that was an all-pink paradise.

 Kaley gave fans a peek at her bachelorette bash on her Instagram story, posting a pic of the party room filled with hundreds of pink balloons.
 The actress also shared a pic of herself hugging her mom, Layne Cuoco, and later, the aftermath of the bash: Hundreds of popped pink balloons littering the floor of the club.